Lancashire Federation of Women's Institutes

 Brought up in the Kent, University in Manchester brought me back to my Northern family roots.

 I worked as a Primary School Teacher and Deputy Head for 23 years - a job I loved and felt very passionate about.
-However, I was extremely fortunate to be able to have a 'life change' back in 2013 and began to explore other interests and challenges.

 I live about as far east in Lancashire as you can get, and I have been a member of Milnrow and District WI since its formation in 2016.
 I have been President since 2019.
 Being a member of the WI has brought so many wonderful things - laughter, friendships, new skills and so many experiences.
-I am known as the Jam Queen!

 Rosalind McEntee